-The zonal-mean zonal wind response to SST warming differs substantially across models (Fig \ref{fig:wind}).
-Overall, cBottle and ACE2 display zonal wind responses of both signs (Fig \ref{fig:wind}e and f), with meridional structure on the scale of $\approx 10^\circ$ that do not bear clear relationships to the climatological winds.
-In contrast, NeuralGCM and AM4 simulate a strengthening of upper-tropospheric westerlies (Fig \ref{fig:wind}g and h), consistent with their warming patterns aloft (Fig. \ref{fig:temp}g and h) and the thermal wind balance.
-They also have poleward shifts in the surface easterlies, a longstanding result of GCM simulations of climate change \cite{kushner01}.
-NeuralGCM also produces anomalous stratospheric easterlies (Fig. \ref{fig:wind}g), which are absent in AM4 and are linked via thermal wind to the exaggerated stratospheric cooling in NeuralGCM (Fig \ref{fig:temp}g).
+The zonal-mean zonal wind response to SST warming differs substantially across models (Figure \ref{fig:wind}).
+Overall, cBottle and ACE2 display zonal wind responses of both signs (Fig. \ref{fig:wind}e and f), with meridional structure on the scale of $\approx 10^\circ$ that do not bear clear relationships to the climatological winds.
+In contrast, NeuralGCM and AM4 simulate a strengthening of upper-tropospheric westerlies (Fig. \ref{fig:wind}g and h), consistent with their warming patterns aloft (Fig. \ref{fig:temp}g and h) and the thermal wind balance.
+AM4 has poleward shifts in the surface westerlies, a longstanding result of GCM simulations of climate change \cite{kushner01}.
+NeuralGCM and cBottle have weak changes in the surface zonal wind, while ACE2 has the narrower scale changes extending to the surface.
+NeuralGCM also produces anomalous stratospheric easterlies (Fig. \ref{fig:wind}g), which are absent in AM4 and are linked via thermal wind to the exaggerated stratospheric cooling in NeuralGCM (Fig. \ref{fig:temp}g).

 Figure~\ref{fig:streamf} shows zonal-mean meridional streamfunction.
 Unlike the zonal wind, the mean state of the meridional streamfunction differs substantially across models.
-In cBottle, the Northern Hemisphere Hadley cell is stronger than its Southern Hemisphere counterpart (Fig \ref{fig:streamf}a), while ACE2 shows clear deficiencies in simulating the Hadley circulation (Fig \ref{fig:streamf}b).
+In cBottle, the northern hemisphere Hadley cell is stronger than its southern hemisphere counterpart (Fig. \ref{fig:streamf}a), while ACE2 shows clear deficiencies in simulating the Hadley circulation (Fig. \ref{fig:streamf}b).
 This discrepancy between the climatology of the meridional wind in the ML models and Earth's climatology suggests that the mean meridional wind is a more difficult variable to train, perhaps owing to its smaller variance in the tropics compared to the extratropics.